ValeLang/Vale/docs/concurrency/VirtualThreadsPrototype.md

 We'll make some adjustments to the sample program.

  1. If in Rust, stop using trait objects and instead do the dynamic dispatch manually, using an array of function pointers (a very common tactic in C).
  2. Make wrapper functions for all the override functions, like described in [VirtualThreads.md](VirtualThreads.md).
-Each wrapper function should malloc a new chunk of stack, according to the stack space we figured out in step 3.
+Each wrapper function should malloc a new chunk of stack, according to the stack space we figured out in step 3, and then switch to it using the code in [yielding.c](yielding.c).
  3. Pass a `int64_t isConcurrent` as the first argument of every function.
 In main, pass in a 1 for this.
 This should make it call our wrapper functions.
  4. When creating the thread, use [pthread_attr_setstacksize](https://man7.org/linux/man-pages/man3/pthread_attr_setstacksize.3.html), [pthread_attr_setstack](https://docs.oracle.com/cd/E19120-01/open.solaris/816-5137/attrib-95722/index.html), malloc, and PTHREAD_STACK_MIN, to initialize a stack with the correct size.